 LOCATED ON THE FIRST FLOOR OF THE CLINTON COUNTY COURT HOUSE

-Clinton County is a sixth class county and the Office of the Prothonotary for the Civil Division and the Office of the Clerk of Courts for the Criminal Division are combined into a duel office.
+Clinton County is a sixth class county and the Office of the Prothonotary for the Civil Division and the Office of the Clerk of Courts for the Criminal Division are combined into a dual office.
 The office holder is elected to a four year term.
 The combined office is the filing place for Civil Cases and Criminal Cases for the Court of Common Pleas of Clinton County, Pennsylvania.

 The Supreme Court of Pennsylvania, The Pennsylvania Legislature, and the Administrative Office of the Pennsylvania Courts have established the Rules that must be followed.
 Local Rules of Court must also be followed, as well as all Rules and Regulations of the Commonwealth of Pennsylvania through mandated reporting and disbursements of fees, costs and surcharges to various State and local Agencies.